 [“Pathological gambling” and related terms: What do they actually mean?]

-[Abstract translated from Swedish] “Pathological gambling” and similar terms, such as “problem gambling” and “excessive gambling”, are used with different meanings.
-We come across the terms in official texts and mass media.
-Sometimes the author is not fully aware about what they actually mean.
-Other times, the reader interprets the words in a way that is not consistent with what is intended.
-Concepts and statistical data from various studies, relating to the prevalence of problem gambling, are also present in media and sometimes used in ways that do not correspond to their actual meanings.
+[Abstract translated from Swedish and adapted for the international context] “Pathological gambling” and similar terms, such as “problem gambling” and “excessive gambling”, are in Sweden used with different meanings.
+We come across these terms in official texts and in mass media.
+Sometimes the authors are not fully aware about what the terms usually means.
+Other times, the reader is likely to interpret the words in a way that is not consistent with what is intended.
+Concepts and statistical data from various studies, relating to the prevalence of problem gambling, are also presented in media and often used in ways that do not correspond very well to their scientific meanings.
 All this contributes to confusion about gambling issues and misunderstandings in discussions and debates.
-This article wants to clarify key concepts in the field of problem gambling.
-It is aimed primarily at lay people and has two main parts.
+This article intends to clarify key concepts, used in Sweden, in the field of problem gambling.
+It is written primarily for lay people and has two main parts.
 The first section of the article deals with concepts related to problem gambling and negative consequences of gambling; the second section is about key concepts in scientific studies of the population prevalence of problem gambling.

 > Read the article (in Swedish)